FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_subscribe(topic)

   Subscribes the module to a topic.
+If module is already subscribed to topic, MODULE_OK will be returned.

   :param topic: topic to which subscribe.
 Note that topic must be registered before.
   :type topic: :c:type:`const char *`

 .. c:macro:: m_unsubscribe(topic)

   Unsubscribes the module from a topic.
+If module is not subscribed to topic, MODULE_OK will be returned.

   :param topic: topic to which unsubscribe.
 Note that topic must be registered before.
   :type topic: :c:type:`const char *`

-.. c:macro:: m_tell(recipient, msg, size)
+.. c:macro:: m_tell(recipient, msg, size, autofree)

   Tell a message to another module.

   :param recipient: module to whom deliver the message.
   :param msg: actual data to be sent.
   :param size: size of data to be sent.
+  :param autofree: whether to autofree msg after last recipient's received it.
   :type recipient: :c:type:`const self_t *`
   :type msg: :c:type:`const unsigned char *`
   :type size: :c:type:`const ssize_t`
+  :type autofree: :c:type:`const bool`

-.. c:macro:: m_publish(topic, msg, size)
+.. c:macro:: m_publish(topic, msg, size, autofree)

   Publish a message on a topic.

   :param topic: topic on which publish message.
 Note that only topic creator can publish message on topic.
   :param msg: actual data to be published.
   :param size: size of data to be published.
+  :param autofree: whether to autofree msg after last recipient's received it.
   :type topic: :c:type:`const char *`
   :type msg: :c:type:`const unsigned char *`
   :type size: :c:type:`const ssize_t`
+  :type autofree: :c:type:`const bool`

-.. c:macro:: m_broadcast(msg, size)
+.. c:macro:: m_broadcast(msg, size, autofree)

   Broadcast a message in module's context.

   :param msg: data to be delivered to all modules in a context.
   :param size: size of data to be delivered.
+  :param autofree: whether to autofree msg after last recipient's received it.
   :type msg: :c:type:`const unsigned char *`
   :type size: :c:type:`const ssize_t`
+  :type autofree: :c:type:`const bool`

 .. c:macro:: m_tell_str(recipient, msg)